marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 The following codes can be used to:

+1. Check File Organization
+2. Check for Duplicate Images
-1. Create Image Inventory
+3. Create Image Inventory
-2. Extract Exif data
+4. Extract Exif data
-3. Perform basic checks
+5. Perform basic checks
+6. Re-name all images
-4. Group images into captures
+7. Group images into captures
-5. Inspect potential issues to resolve/waive them
+8. Inspect potential issues to resolve/waive them
-6. Obtain a cleaned inventory of the processed camera trap images
+9. Obtain a cleaned inventory of the processed camera trap images
-7. Re-name all images

 The following examples were run with the following settings: